Harshdeep Hortico Reports Strong H1 FY26 with Net Profit of INR 5.7 crore - www.lokmattimes.com

 Harshdeep Hortico Reports Strong H1 FY26 with Net Profit of INR 5.7 crore

-PNN Mumbai (Maharashtra) [India], November 4: Harsheep Hortico Limited (BSE: HARSHDEEP), specializing in the manufacture and export of pots, ...
+Mumbai (Maharashtra) [India], November 4: Harsheep Hortico Limited (BSE: HARSHDEEP), specializing in the manufacture and export of pots, planters, ...

 Mumbai (Maharashtra) [India], November 4: Harsheep Hortico Limited (BSE: HARSHDEEP), specializing in the manufacture and export of pots, planters, garden accessories, and outdoor furniture; announced its Unaudited financials for H1 FY26.